Semesters Away from Cornell

 OPT eligibility: To be eligible for F1 Post-graduation OPT, you must have been enrolled for a full academic year.
 After a leave of absence, time counted towards the full academic year starts all over again from the time you return to full-time enrollment.
 Therefore, if you plan to apply for OPT, you should return for no less than 2 full semesters as a registered student before graduating.

 Returning ONLY to defend my thesis/dissertation: If you plan to return from an approved leave of absence for the purpose of defending your thesis/dissertation, contact your graduate student services representatives to find out the correct procedures and requirements.
-Contact the ISSO about your visa options--you may be able to come into the US in tourist status.
+Contact the Office of Global Learning about your visa options--you may be able to come into the US in tourist status.

-As an F1 or J1 student, you may either drop below full time registration or go on leave of absence and remain in the US if you obtain a doctor's letter recommending the reduced course load or leave of absence for medical health or mental health reasons AND you bring that letter to the ISSO.
-You MUST receive approval for this leave from the ISSO before you go on leave.
+As an F1 or J1 student, you may either drop below full time registration or go on leave of absence and remain in the US if you obtain a doctor's letter recommending the reduced course load or leave of absence for medical health or mental health reasons AND you bring that letter to the Office of Global Learning.
+You MUST receive approval for this leave from the Office of Global Learning before you go on leave.

 Immigration Requirements / Limitations [please note: these are the requirements and limitations for immigration purposes, and do not necessarily coincide with the Cornell health leave requirements and limitations]: